peratonlabs/Iliad-GIFT-cosjac/README.md

 This repo is adapted from [NIST's Round 17 example code](https://github.com/usnistgov/trojai-example/tree/cyber-apk-nov2023).
+The detectors methods were implemented by the Peraton Labs team.

 # Short description
 The poison model detector compares features from the potential poisoned model with features from a clean reference model.